nematsh/SeamCarving/README.md

-This zip contains the following:
+This repository contains the following:

 resizeable_image.py: Implementation here.